jvgomez/fast_methods/README.md

 At the top of each file there are specific TODO comments.
 Here are some others:

+- Convert all scripts to python (or similar) so that they keep completely open source.
 - Improve the way FM2 and its versions deal with the grid when running multiple times on the same grid.
 Concretely, avoid recomputation of velocities map.
 - Reimplement FM2Dir from scratch.
 Currently in data/alpha folder.
 - Restructure the folder and the CMake files in order to properly have examples and that stuff.